Born. Sunderland, UK

 Education.
 Royal College of Art, Design Products (MA), Edinburgh College of Art, Visual Communication (BA)

 Based.
 London, UK

-Dominic Wilcox works between the worlds of art, design, craft and technology to create innovative and thought provoking objects.
+Dominic Wilcox works between the worlds of art, design, craft and technology to create innovative, thought provoking and surprising objects.

-Designer Thomas Heatherwick had this to say on Wilcox’s invention drawings, “Dominic Wilcox’s drawings aren’t just witty and beautifully drawn, they are serious challenges to the real world to keep looking at itself with innocent eyes, wondering what else is possible.”
+Thomas Heatherwick said this about Wilcox’s work ‘Dominic Wilcox’s drawings aren’t just witty and beautifully drawn, they are serious challenges to the real world to keep looking at itself with innocent eyes, wondering what else is possible.

 “I’ve convinced myself that within everything that surrounds us, there are hundreds of ideas and connections waiting to be found.
 We just need to look hard enough.
 Some of my ideas develop from observations on human behaviour and I express them through the objects I create.
 I also experiment with materials to try to find surprises that can’t be found simply by thinking with a pen or a computer.”
 Dominic Wilcox